steveman1123/stonkBot/README.md

 *The root folder name does not matter.
 The stockStuff folder needs to be moved from the repo to the location shown above

 ## File Description
-stonkBot.py - The main file to run - this was more useful when testing a number of functions all located in alpacaalgos.py, however it now serevrs as a clean/simple file to run everything
+stonkBot.py - The main file to run - this was more useful when testing a number of functions all located in alpacaalgos.py, however it now serevrs as a clean/simple file to run everything.
+Run ```sudo python3 stonkbot.py```

 alpacaalgos.py - Contains the logic and error checking for actually buying and selling stocks